Spotify_Logo_RGB_Green copy.png

 Storyboarding

-To see and understand how a user would use those features I selected in ideation, I conducted another “Crazy 8’s” session of four rounds to quickly draw together the story.
-The storyboard I selected would address some of the identified pains and needs of the user, such as knowing if their friend is open to recommendations, their musical tastes, and adding a personal touch to sharing.
+To better understand how users would engage with the features I selected during the ideation phase, I conducted another "Crazy 8's" session, consisting of four rounds, to quickly sketch the story.
+The storyboard I chose aims to address several identified user pains and needs, such as determining whether a friend is open to recommendations, understanding their musical preferences, and adding a personal touch to the sharing experience.

 Highlighted in green here, this storyboard generated the strongest flow in addressing to the user’s needs and motivations.